MrIsaar/MachineLearning/README.md

 CS5350/6350 in University of Utah

+ASSIGNMENT 3 NOTE

+    this will create the raw output files in the same directory as the Perceptron Algorithm.

+    run the run.sh from the perceptron folder or it will not find the training/test files

+note: you may have to use chmod to allow execution of the run.sh file
+    chmod +x run.sh

 ASSIGNMENT 2 NOTE

 My ID3 does not work and is affecting the correctness of this assignmet